-Green tea is a well known for its host of benefits because of which it is one of the healthiest drinks to include in your diet.
-But green tea is not only a great beverage to consume but also for applying on your skin.
-Though this might sound surprising to a lot of people, green tea has a lot of benefits for the skin and can be used to enhance the overall skin texture, complexion, and beauty.
+Green tea is well known for its host of benefits because of which it is one of the healthiest drinks to include in your diet.
+But Green tea is not only a great beverage to consume but also for applying on your skin.
+Though this might sound surprising to a lot of people, Green tea has a lot of benefits for the skin and can be used to enhance the overall skin texture, complexion, and beauty.

 Another common facial skin problem that a lot of people suffer is the appearance of the dark circles.
 Along with that, some people also experience problems related to eye fatigue, swelling, and puffiness.

-The anti-oxidants present in green tea helps your body remain healthy and fight aging.
-But for fighting the visible signs of aging on your facial skin like the loosening of the skin, sun damage, wrinkles, and spots, it will be good to make green tea a part of your skin care routine.
+The anti-oxidants present in Green tea helps your body remain healthy and fight ageing.
+But for fighting the visible signs of ageing on your facial skin like the loosening of the skin, sun damage, wrinkles, and spots, it will be good to make Green tea a part of your skincare routine.

-The polyphenols present in green tea are extremely beneficial compounds.
-They are responsible for fighting free radicals and this property of polyphenols is helpful in reducing the visible signs of aging.
+The polyphenols present in Green tea are extremely beneficial compounds.
+They are responsible for fighting free radicals and this property of polyphenols is helpful in reducing the visible signs of ageing.
 These polyphenols also help in reducing the chances of skin cancer.

-One of the popular face masks which can be used to achieve these benefits involve mixing green tea with yogurt and turmeric to create a paste.
+One of the popular face masks which can be used to achieve these benefits involve mixing Green tea with yoghurt and turmeric to create a paste.
 This can be applied for twenty minutes twice a week to get desired results.

 Almost everyone, except for a few blessed people, suffers from acne and pimples problems at some time of the other.
 Age, stress, hormones, weather, and diet can all play roles here and it is difficult to prevent them altogether.